gediminasz/gediminasz.github.io/wiki/code_reviews.md

 title: Code Reviews
 ---

+Before starting a code review:

+* Is there a description?
+* Is the CI pipeline passing? i.e. formatters, linters, tests, etc.
+* Is the changelist not too big?
+* Are there tests?

 ### The art of giving and receiving code reviews -- Alexandra Hill

 Nice overview of the basics.